cegeka/dev-workflow-skeleton/README.md

 7. `cd dws-ui`
 8. `gulp` in front-end root to build front-end
 9. `gulp dev` in front-end root to start application, go to http://localhost:8080

+### License
+See the [LICENSE](https://github.com/cegeka/dev-workflow-skeleton/blob/master/LICENSE.md) file for license rights and limitations (Apache).